2022 World Snooker Championship: Semi-finals

 O'Sullivan and Higgins met at the Crucible for a sixth time.
 Before the semi-final, O'Sullivan led their head-to-head 36–33, but Higgins had won five of their last six encounters.
 They had last met at the Crucible in the quarter-finals of the 2011 event, when Higgins won 13–10 en route to his fourth title.
 Both players struggled to find fluency at the outset, with O'Sullivan's average shot time exceeding 29 seconds in the first two frames.
-Higgins won the first three frames, but O'Sullivan leveled the scores at 4–4 after the first session.
+Higgins won the first three frames, but O'Sullivan levelled the scores at 4–4 after the first session.
 The scores were level again at 6–6 in the second session, but O'Sullivan then moved 9–6 ahead.
-In the final frame of the session, O’Sullivan was 51 points behind with 51 remaining on the table.
+In the final frame of the session, O'Sullivan was 51 points behind with 51 remaining on the table.
 After potting a red and black, he made a 43 clearance to force a re-spotted black, which he potted to take a 10–6 lead.

 O'Sullivan won five of the eight frames played in the third session, ending with a total clearance of 134, to extend his lead to 15–9.
 Higgins, whose 103 in the 21st frame was his only break over 70 in the match, slammed the butt of his cue on the floor in frustration after missing a red in the 23rd frame.
 The final session lasted four frames as O'Sullivan wrapped up a 17–11 win.
 Higgins stated afterwards that he was disappointed with how he had played, but praised his opponent: "Ronnie was far too good for me.
 He was lethal.
-I don’t think he missed one ball when he was in among them, he might have run out of position a few times, but other than that he was unbelievable."
+I don't think he missed one ball when he was in among them, he might have run out of position a few times, but other than that he was unbelievable."